Fatal two-vehicle crash near Tawa involved two drivers known to each other - NZ Herald

 "Initial enquiries suggest the vehicles made contact while travelling side by side, above the temporary posted speed limit."

-He also said they were disappointed with the behaviour of motorists who drove past the crash scene filming on their cellphones.
+He said police were disappointed with the behaviour of motorists who drove past the crash scene filming on their cellphones.

 "While this is an offence and a serious safety risk, we also urge motorists to be mindful of the privacy and dignity of those involved."